idaholab/moose/modules/doc/content/index.md

 Cacace M., Jacquey, A.B.
 (2017): [Flexible parallel implicit modeling of coupled thermal-hydraulic-mechanical processes in fractured rocks.](https://www.solid-earth.net/8/921/2017/) Solid Earth
 !card-end!

+!card! gallery/laser_welding.gif title=Laser Melt Pool
+A laser is rotated around the surface of a stainless steel block.
+The steel first melts and then begins to evaporate.
+The recoil force from evaporation deforms the surface of the melt pool which in turn drives flow in the melt pool interior.
+Melt flow is determined using the incompressible [Navier-Stokes](modules/navier_stokes/index.md) equations while mesh deformation is determined using a linear elasticity equation.
+!card-end!

 !card! gallery/corner_flow.gif title=Porous Flow around Corner
 Transient flow around corner using porous flow approximation of Euler equations with variable porosity, see [Pronghorn: Porous media thermal-hydraulics for reactor applications](https://escholarship.org/uc/item/61k9r05w).